wavefrontHQ/docs/pages/doc/large_screen_display.md

 ```
    This example uses 80 as the listener port, so you have to make sure that port is open.
 The token is the token of the service account mentioned in the prerequisites.

-3. Restart the NGNIX service.
+3. Restart the NGINX service.
 4. Type the URL that includes the address of the VM into the browser that's connected to the large-screen displays.

-NGNIX will continue to run, and the connected screens will show the dashboard.
+NGINX will continue to run, and the connected screens will show the dashboard.
 Because a service account with a Bearer token was used in the configuration file, there are no additional login prompts.